katydecorah/katydecorah.github.io/adventures/_posts/2014-07-20-elizabethtown.md

 ---
-layout: post
 title: Elizabethtown
-category: adventures

 locations:
   - Elizabethtown, NY
 coordinates:
   - -73.5914674,44.216574
 map: static
 image: https://farm4.staticflickr.com/3907/14514367399_b410ce770a_b.jpg
 redirect_from: /adventures/2014/07/20/elizabethtown/
 ---

 This weekend we stayed with friends in Lewis.
 On Saturday we woke up early to catch the town-wide garage sales in Elizabethtown in the spirit of E-town Day.
 Our haul included: 1 over-sized sweater, 2 books, and 3 hats.

 In the afternoon we took a little excursion out to Lake Champlain and Ausable Chasm.